silvhua/ChatGPT-sentiment-analysis/README.md

 <br>

-## Compare My Answers with ChatGPT's
+## Compare My Answers with GPT 3.5's

-At first glance, ChatGPT's responses looked pretty good.
-To quantify ChatGPT's accuracy at the task on hand, we need to know "ground truth"; thus:
+At first glance, GPT 3.5's responses looked pretty good.
+To quantify GPT 3.5's accuracy at the task on hand, we need to know "ground truth"; thus:
 * I labelled each post-comment pair myself for the "sentiment" and "respond" tasks (the "emotion task" is too open-ended).
 * I did a simple exploratory data analysis to look at the class distributions of these ground-truth labels.
-* I used `scikit-learn` to determine ChatGPT's accuracy and produce a confusion matrix for each of the 2 tasks.
+* I used `scikit-learn` to determine GPT 3.5's accuracy and produce a confusion matrix for each of the 2 tasks.

 <details>